 Writer Bettina Gracias

-Bettina has had 11 radio plays produced for BBC Radio 4, two theatre plays, Singh Tangos and Gandhi & Coconuts produced by Kali Theatre, an operatic monologue It’s Ten pm and they’re late produced by Tete a Tete at Riverside Studios and a one-off TV drama The Wedding Party by BBC Choice.
-Her stage play […]About the writer
+Bettina has had 11 radio plays produced for BBC Radio 4, two theatre plays, Singh Tangos and Gandhi & Coconuts produced by Kali Theatre, an operatic monologue It’s Ten pm and They’re Late produced by Tete a Tete at Riverside Studios and a one-off TV drama, The Wedding Party by BBC Choice.
+Her stage play Other was […]About the writer

 Extract and interviews with the cast at Leicester Curve

 This show will have you in absolute stitches one minute, then shedding a tear for the underlying tragedy the next… This show is an absolute must see.

 This is not only clever but entertaining theatre… its themes reach all women, no matter their culture or colour

 This show is a must for anyone who loves a bit of insanity and creativity

 24 Ashwin St, Dalston, London E8 3DL